Associate Professor Gene Bawden

 INTERIM HEAD OF DEPARTMENT

-Gene Bawden is a communication designer and Deputy Head of MADA’s Design Department.
+Gene Bawden is a communication designer and interim Head of MADA’s Design Department.

 His research and design practice embraces the confluence of the material, the visual and the spatial, and the narratives of belonging articulated in each.
 Specifically he interrogates the design of Australian domestic spaces constructed as a prescriptive but highly charged representation of cultural belonging, social alignment and gendered expectation.
 His work reveals the historical context of Australia’s highly gendered spatial alliances, and the rich interplay of semiotics embodied within the constraints of the country’s Western-centric domestic milieu.